blackyboy/Ubuntu-Linux-Stuffs/How-to-Set-up-a-Ubuntu12.04-Machine-For-Ruby-Development.md

 If the resolv.conf Overwritten After the System Restart to its Default Edit the Base file of resolvconf

-Add the name servers here then it own't Overwritten after the Restart
+Add the name servers here then it ownt Overwritten after the Restart
 ```
 #vi /etc/resolvconf/resolv.conf.d/base